 The first two scripture study tips were covered in Part 1.
 We talked about using the footnotes and the importance of knowing where sentences start and stop.
-In this part of the series we’ll look at looking for context, learning new words, comparing accounts and sources, and finally, the importance of prayer in our searching of the scriptures.
+In this part of the series we’ll consider looking for context, learning new words, comparing accounts and sources, and finally, the importance of prayer.
+Search the scriptures using these tools and your life will be greatly enriched.

 Tip 3 – Look for context